matteospanio/pyBlog/content/posts/second.md

-title: Il mio primo vero articolo
+---
+title: A test article
 date: 2022-07-15
-tags: [prova2, codice]
+tags: [test, coding]
 image: img/home.png

-ciao
+---

-## My first real article
+## My first article

-Questo è il mio primo vero articolo, in cui descrivo tutti i linguaggi di programmazione che conosco:
+What can I do?
+What can I say?

+Well,

 - C